 Families with a stable home have time to work on the rest of their lives.
-A single mom in the West Central Neighborhood becomes a homeowner and starts her own business.
-Habitat homeowner watches his children grow up to own their own homes and start small businesses.
+A single mom in the West Central Neighborhood become a homeowner and started her own business.
+Habitat homeowner watched his children grow up to own their own homes and start small businesses.

 The home becomes a place for children and parents to study.
-A son and a daughter of a Habitat homeowner family in the Chief Gary Neighborhood go on to earn bachelors degrees at Eastern Washington University, and later, one achieves a masters degree from Washington State University.
+A son and a daughter of a Habitat family in the Chief Gary Neighborhood went on to earn bachelors degrees at Eastern Washington University, and later, one achieved a masters degree from Washington State University.

 The ripple effect of building houses with people in need touches a whole community and the larger world.
 Watching a group of Habitat volunteers and family partners working together changes a neighborhood—whether that neighborhood is in Thailand or East Central Spokane.